freeCodeCamp/freeCodeCamp/guide/english/bash/bash-touch/index.md

 ## Bash command: touch

-**Change timestamps of files.**
+**Changes timestamps of files.**

 ```
 touch [options] filename
 ```

-Creates empty file if not exists or modify times of existing files to current time.
+Creates an empty file with that filename if none exists, or changes the "Last Modified" date of an existing file to the current date and time.

 Commonly used options:
 - `-t` change timestamp to specific date ((YYYYMMDDHHMM.SS)) instead of current time.